Tools | By Duncan Haughey | Read time minutes

 - Collecting large amounts of information may make it difficult to see the wood for the trees and lead to paralysis by analysis.

 - Basing the analysis on assumptions that may prove to be unfounded.

-- PEST analysis only covers the external environment and the results need considering alongside other factors, such as the organisation itself, competitors and the industry in which it is working.
+- PEST analysis covers the external environment, and the results need to consider other factors, such as the organisation itself and the industry in which it is working.